top of page

 Our History

-The San Elizario Historic District is rich in history as we have buildings and stories that date all the way back to the 15th Century.
-You will be able to learn about our community and it's culture throughout the centuries!
+The San Elizario Historic District is rich in history as we have buildings and stories that date back to the 15th Century.
+You will be able to learn about our community and its culture throughout the centuries!

 The Salt War